 Flattop Jones, Sr. is perhaps one of Dick Tracy’s most memorable characters.
-While never confirmed, it can be assumed that this character was modeled off of Oklahoma’s Pretty Boy Floyd.
-The similarities and numerous which include both coming from the Cookson Hills of Oklahoma.
+While never confirmed, it can be assumed that this character was modeled on Oklahoma’s Pretty Boy Floyd.
 Cutie Diamond was another earlier character that is said to have been modeled after Pretty Boy Floyd.

 Pawnee Honors Dick Tracy and Chester Gould

 The World’s Largest Dick Tracy Mural can be found in Pawnee, Oklahoma.
 Five years after Chester Gould passed, Tulsa artist Ed Melberg honored him with a massive mural painted in Gould’s style.
 That same year, in 1990, Warren Beatty’s movie Dick Tracy was released.

 The mural can be found at 503 Harrison Street in Pawnee, Oklahoma.

 In addition to the giant mural, the Pawnee County Historical Museum and Dick Tracy Headquarters celebrate his birthday on the first Saturday of October.
 A large parade is run through town on that day, starting at noon.
 More activities can be found on the courthouse square as well as inside the museum.